English: Re-entry / Deutsch: Wiedereintritt / Español: Reentrada / Português: Reentrada / Français: Réentrée / Italiano: Rientro

 Risks and Challenges

-The Re-entry process poses several risks, including potential failure of the thermal protection system, incorrect entry angle leading to bouncing off the atmosphere or too steep a descent, and challenges in precision landing.
-The accurate prediction of the landing zone is crucial, especially for manned missions or when returning sensitive samples.
+The Re-entry process poses several risks, including potential failure of the thermal protection system, incorrect entry angle leading to bouncing off the atmosphere or too steep a descent, and challenges in Precision landing.
+The accurate Prediction of the landing zone is crucial, especially for manned missions or when returning sensitive samples.

 Articles with 'Re-entry' in the title